How to Sample Paint Colors

-So what IS the right way to sample paint?
+So, what is the right way to sample paint?
 Let’s find out!

-2. YOU NEED WHITE PAPER OR POSTER BOARD
+1. YOU NEED WHITE PAPER OR POSTER BOARD

 Why?

-You must separate your OLD paint color from your NEW options by placing approx. THREE INCHES of white paper around THREE SIDES of each new sample.
+You must separate your old paint color from your new options by placing approx. THREE INCHES of white paper around THREE SIDES of each new sample.

 Take a look at this sample…